Sennedjem: Tomb

 Sennedjem and his family had a tomb, now numbered TT1, at the southern end of the Deir el-Medina necropolis.
 The funerary complex contains three pyramid-shaped chapels within a walled courtyard.
 Sennedjem's chapel is the central of the three.
 It was constructed of a mix of mudbrick and stone, as was typical for the Nineteenth Dynasty.
 This chapel is flanked on the north side by the smaller pyramid-chapel of Khonsu.
 Due to lack of space, its walls are initially vertical before sloping to become a pyramid.
 A wall divided the chapels of Sennedjem and Khonsu from the larger southernmost pyramid chapel.
 It is the oldest of the three, being constructed entirely of mudbrick and therefore dating its construction to the Eighteenth Dynasty.
 The southern pyramid chapel is assigned to Tjaro, thought to be Sennedjem's elder brother or Khabekhnet, Sennedjem's father.
 The southern chapel was never used as the burial shaft is unfinished.

 The intact burial chamber of TT1 was discovered in January 1886 by Gurnawi local Salam Abu Duhi and three others.
 They had obtained permission from Gaston Maspero, the director of the Antiquities Service, to look for tombs in Deir el-Medina.
 After seven days of excavation, they found an intact burial shaft that led to a series of underground rooms.
 The tomb descended further via a concealed shaft leading to a painted doorway closed with a decorated door sealed with a moulded clay seal in the shape of the head of Anubis.
-On 31 January Maspero was informed of the find, and visited with Urbain Bouriant, Eduardo Toda y Güell and Jan Herman Insinger on 1 February.
-The painted burial chamber contained the burials of at least 20 people and were accompanied by a wide variety of objects.
+On 31 January, Maspero was informed of the find and visited with Urbain Bouriant, Eduardo Toda y Güell, and Jan Herman Insinger on 1 February.
+The painted burial chamber contained the burials of at least 20 people who were accompanied by a wide variety of objects.
 Both coffined and uncoffined mummies were placed against the west wall of the chamber, while funerary equipment such as disassembled funerary shrines, canopic chests, and ushabti, were mixed with work tools, boxes, vases, furniture, food, and bouquets.
-Those interred in the tomb included Sennedjem, his wife Iyneferti, and some of their children including Khonsu and his wife Tamaket, Parahotep, Taashen, Ramose, and Hathor, and grandchildren such as Isis, daughter of Khonsu.
+Those interred in the tomb included Sennedjem, his wife Iyneferti, and some of their children, including Khonsu and his wife Tamaket, Parahotep, Taashen, Ramose, and Hathor, and grandchildren such as Isis, daughter of Khonsu.
 Two infants were buried in wooden boxes.
 Nine burials were in coffins (eight adults, one child), and 11 individuals were buried without coffins.
 The bodies of the child and the two foetuses were given floral garlands.